 There are many issues that may arise in conveyancing that could potentially give you reason to make a claim, some of which are listed below:

-Needless to say the above list is not exhaustive, so you should get in touch for expert advice if you think you may have any reason to make a claim for compensation.
-Here at Been Let Down, we have an expert team specialising in conveyancing negligence.
-Our advisors are on hand to help you to determine whether or not you have a claim for damages or compensation.
-With Been Let Downâ€™s service, all initial consultations are free of charge, with no obligation to pursue a claim.
-You simply fill in the initial enquiry form on our website or give us a call and let one of our experienced specialist solicitors call you back.
+This list is by no means exhaustive, however, if you suspect you have a claim for compensation against a conveyancer, even if not listed above, speak to a member of our team for guidance.
+Here at Been Let Down, we have a dedicated and expert team focusing on cases of conveyancing negligence.
+Our advisors are on hand to help you determine whether or not you have a claim for damages or compensation.
+With Been Let Down’s service, all initial consultations are free of charge, with no obligation to pursue a claim.
+You simply fill in the initial enquiry form on our website or give us a call, and let one of our experienced specialist solicitors call you back.